-In June 2010, the Company entered into a collaboration agreement with Green Cross Corp. ("Green Cross") for the development of the Company's anti-HER2 antibody margetuximab.
+In June 2010, the Company entered into a collaboration agreement with Green Cross Corp.
+(Green Cross) for the development of the Company's anti-HER2 antibody margetuximab.
 This arrangement grants Green Cross an exclusive license to conduct specified Phase 1 and Phase 2 clinical trials and commercialize margetuximab in South Korea.
 In March 2014, the Company and Green Cross entered into an amendment to the original agreement, causing the terms of the original agreement to be materially modified.

-Upon execution of the amendment, the Company is eligible to receive reimbursement for costs incurred for Phase 2 and Phase 3 clinical trials up to \$5.5 million as well as clinical development and commercial milestone payments of up to \$2.5 million.
+Upon execution of the amendment, the Company became eligible to receive reimbursement for costs incurred for Phase 2 and Phase 3 clinical trials up to \$5.5 million as well as clinical development and commercial milestone payments of up to \$2.5 million.
 The Company has determined that each potential clinical development and commercial milestone is substantive.
 The Company is also entitled to receive royalties on net sales of margetuximab in South Korea.
 The Company and Green Cross have formed a joint steering committee to coordinate and oversee activities on which the companies collaborate under the agreement.

 The Company has evaluated the collaboration agreement with Green Cross and has determined that it is a revenue arrangement with multiple deliverables or performance obligations.
-As a result of the material modification to the arrangement in March 2014, the Company must reassess the entire arrangement in accordance with the guidance provided by Accounting Standards Codification ("ASC") 605-25, Multiple Element Arrangements (Revenue Recognition) as the original agreement was accounted for prior to adopting Accounting Standards Update ("ASU") 2009-13 Revenue Recognition - Multiple-Deliverable Revenue Arrangements.
+As a result of the material modification to the arrangement in March 2014, the Company reassessed the entire arrangement in accordance with the guidance provided by ASC 605-25, Multiple Element Arrangements (Revenue Recognition) as the original agreement was accounted for prior to adopting ASU 2009-13.
 The Company's substantive performance obligations under this agreement include an exclusive license to its technologies, research and development services, and participation in a joint steering committee.
 The Company concluded that the license and the reimbursements for research and development services do not have value on a standalone basis and therefore do not represent a separate unit of accounting.

 The initial \$1.0 million upfront payment received by the Company upon execution of the original agreement is non-refundable; as such, there is no right of return for the license.
 Therefore, the upfront license fee and participation on the joint steering committee were treated as a combined unit of accounting and will be recognized over the term of the agreement through June 2020.
 Further, due to the fact the research and development services are not deemed to have stand-alone value, revenue for those services should be recognized over the entire term of the agreement (through June 2020).
 As a result of reassessing the arrangement in accordance with ASC 605-25, the Company was required to record an adjustment on the date of the material modification to reflect the revenue that would have resulted had the entity applied the requirements of ASC 605-25 from the inception of the agreement.
-As a result, the Company recorded an additional \$1.3 million of revenue during the three-month period ended March 31, 2014.
+As a result, the Company recorded an additional \$1.3 million of revenue during the nine-month period ended September 30, 2014.

-The Company recognized revenues of approximately \$1.4 million and \$25,000 under this agreement during the three months ended March 31, 2014 and 2013, respectively.
-No milestones were achieved under this agreement during the three months ended March 31, 2014 and 2013.
+The Company recognized revenues of approximately \$112,500 and \$25,000 under this agreement during the three months ended September 30, 2014 and 2013, respectively.
+The Company recognized revenues of approximately \$1.6 million and \$75,000 under this agreement during the nine months ended September 30, 2014 and 2013, respectively.
+No milestones were achieved under this agreement during the three and nine months ended September 30, 2014 and 2013.